CamYench/DATASCI-207-Lab-3/README.md

-## Note from Cameron:
-- Lab Prompts are uploaded
-- Lab instructions found below
-- Have a great Thanksgiving!

 # Lab Instructions

 In this lab, you are going to apply what you have learned about panel models to a dataset of traffic accidents in the United States.
 This will allow you to use the tools that you have developed in the panel modeling section of this course.